 To get further, you’ll have to modify some of those settings.
-Every bag of beans uses slightly different settings and so you’ll have to “dial it in” by changing other factors, like brew time or water temperature.
+Every bag of beans requires slightly different settings, so you’ll have to “dial it in” by changing other factors, like brew time or water temperature.
 I liked increasing the water temperature to increase the extraction and body of the espresso.

 The key point is it’s really easy to change those settings on the Barista Pro.
 You can set the water temperature to an optimal range, as well as the right grind time and size.
 It’s easy to change any of those settings by using the menu button and grind dial.